bcandrea/codechunks/source/_posts/2012-10-28-backporting-ubuntu-packages.markdown

 It's actually quite easy to backport an existing package using the standard developer tools -- once you find out exactly how to do it, that is.
 Here's my little HOWTO.

-And beware: rerely things go well as in this case.
+And beware: rarely things go well as in this case.
 Sometimes the package specification needs to be modified to make it work (for instance, packaging CMake 2.8.5 for lucid is not trivial at all, but [that's another story](/blog/2012/10/30/cmake-2-dot-8-5-in-lucid-lynx)).